 Chemical substances are indispensable for people to lead comfortable and fulfilling lives.
 Failure to properly manage chemical substances, however, can result in accidents that put human health and ecosystems at enormous risk.
-In addition to compliance with related laws and regulations, Lion strives to ensure the strict management of chemical substances at all stages from product development to use and disposal in accordance with its own independent standards.
+In addition to compliance with related laws and regulations, the Lion Group strive to ensure the strict management of chemical substances at all stages from product development to use and disposal in accordance with its own independent standards.

 The types and amounts of chemical substances used in products are determined at the product development stage, with consideration given not only to enhancing product performance, but safety and environmental impact.

 Going forward, calls for the improvement and reinforcement of chemical substance management will grow.
 Accordingly, we aim to continue and step up the filing of proper notifications and management of emissions volumes as required under volatile organic compound (VOC) regulations and the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof.

 The PRTR (Pollutant Release and Transfer Register) is a system for collecting, compiling, and publishing data on the degree to which a wide variety of potentially harmful chemical substances are released into the environment from what sources, or are transported off of production sites through waste disposal.

 The Company’s emissions of PRTR-designated substances have remained at approximately 2 tons since 2019.